 Ashley Davidoff is a physician and artist who lives with his wife Naomi and four children near Boston, Massachusetts.
 He started his schooling at the King David nursery school in 1956 and matriculated from KDHS (Linksfield) in 1969.
 During his school years he participated in many team sports, and won national championships in tap and flamenco dancing.
 His dancing remained hidden from friends at school, but subsequently influenced many of his later pursuits.

-He has consolidated his multi-disciplinary interests as a medical educator in a program called The Common Vein, which unites art, nature and biology (thecommonvein.com).
+He has consolidated his multi-disciplinary interests as a medical educator in a program called The Common Vein, which unites art, nature and biology (thecommonvein.net.
 This web-based educational program emphasizes simplicity of principles that underlie complexity of detail in biology and medicine.
-More than 500 of his original art works can be found in ArtinAnatomy.com.

 Ashley has won numerous awards at national radiology meetings; his work has been displayed at the Boston Museum of Science and featured on television (Chronicle).
 Ashley’s multicultural background and interdisciplinary creativity provide a unique and exciting perspective on biology, medicine and art.

 Mr Katz – Taught the method of word by word Torah analysis

 Mr Maish Zimmerman – Taught the value of identifying the roots of words

 Noya Shapira Eternally grateful for teaching Pirkei Avoth lessons continue to ring true